ouhadjilyes/CLI_cpp_calculator/README.md

 # CLI_cpp_calculator
-A simple CLI c++ calculator written with a grammar to parse input calculations and implemented with OOP.
+A simple CLI c++ calculator written with a grammar to parse input calculations implemented with OOP.

 # Installation:
 ------------------------------------------------------------------------------